positive-response/J-PET-geant4/docs/install.md

 Once you run this script you have compiled Geant4 and all depandancies!

 ## Environemt setup with Conda
-`conda env create --name j-pet --file setups/env_conda_jpet.yml`
+`conda env create --name j-pet --file setups/conda_env_g4v11-jpet.yml`
 `conda activate j-pet`
-Once you install & activate this environment you can build Geant4 locally (all depandacies are there)!
+Once you install & activate this environment you can build your application!

 ## Git submodule
 The CADMesh is being cloned by running the: